loopandlearn/news/docs/index.md

 - - -

 ## 15-Day G7 Help

-Are you using a 15-day G7 sensor in OS-AID?
+Are you using the new 15-day G7 sensor in OS-AID?

-* These sensors are approved by the FDA but your pharmacy might have trouble getting them
-* If you do use them with an OS-AID app, you might find it tells you the sensor is no longer available at 10.5 days
+* If you use them with an OS-AID app, you might find it tells you the sensor is no longer available at 10.5 days
 * We are working on a more elegant solution of asking the G7 device for its characteristics, but in the meantime, there is a customization you can add if you are fortunate enough to get your hands on a 15-day sensor